Table of contents

 Professional services offer expertise for a particular project, while managed services solutions manage the day-to-day tech operations.
 Although we made this point, it’s crucial to consider how it might alter how a provider positions its service offerings in the market.

-A managed services provider (MSP) frequently assumes tasks that a company typically carries out independently.
+IT managed services providers (MSPs) frequently assume tasks that a company typically carries out independently.
 They are integrated into the daily structure and workflow of the customer’s organization and “own” a function or responsibility.
 Because their work is continuous throughout the contract, they are treated as a more permanent “member of the team.”

 Consider their function for IT solutions for professional services to be more akin to that of an external consultant.
 They are brought on board to finish a particular job and then fired afterward.
 Although many employees will undoubtedly interact with professional service practitioners, they only work there sometimes or permanently.
 The breadth of the professional services offered will determine whether an ongoing subscription component is included.
 But it won’t involve regular upkeep or management.